Thors Officer School, ToCS Outside the Fairy Tale

 "Withdrawn.
 Almost apathetic.
-And considering her past, she is also surprisingly non-threatening."
+And considering her past, she's also surprisingly non-threatening."

 Zechs leaned forward on the table.
 "Non-threatening?
 Please elaborate, my Prince."

 "How to say it delicately.
-Oh well, usually people who are trained to kill display a certain edge in their body-language.
+Oh well, usually people who're trained to kill display a certain edge in their body-language.
 Frankly gentlemen, all of you give off this vibe, more or less, if one knows where to look."

 Vandyck stroked his beard.
 "Military life will do that to you, as long as one doesn't shoot to become an armchair general."
 He narrowed his eyes.
 "So young Fie doesn't display this edge?"

 Mueller scratched his head.
-"Honestly, I am understanding her less and less."
+"Honestly, I'm understanding her less and less."

 "Was she matching the instructor during the fight?"
 Victor asked.

 Now it was Olivert's turn to scratch his head.
 "Not exactly.
-This is instructor Valestein we are talking about.
+This is Instructor Valestein we're talking about.
 She could give almost anyone in this room the fight of their lives.
 But little Fie wasn't getting overwhelmed either."
 He shrugged.
 "Both of them were holding back anyway."

 "I vote yes."